tjintranet/MPI-Picklist-XML-Creator/README.md

-# Master ID Search & PDF Generator
+# Master ID Search & PDF/XML Generator

-A web application that searches for Master IDs in a JSON database and generates downloadable PDF reports with detailed product information.
-Features both single Master ID lookup and bulk CSV file processing with automatic grouping by paper type.
+A web application that searches for Master IDs in a JSON database and generates downloadable PDF reports and individual XML files with detailed product information.
+Features both single Master ID lookup and bulk CSV file processing with automatic grouping by paper type for PDFs and individual ISBN-named XML files.

 ## Overview

-This application allows users to quickly lookup individual Master IDs or upload CSV files containing multiple Master IDs, automatically searches for matches in a JSON database, and generates professional PDF reports with the found results grouped by paper type.
-Missing Master IDs are clearly identified in both the interface and PDF output.
+This application allows users to quickly lookup individual Master IDs or upload CSV files containing multiple Master IDs, automatically searches for matches in a JSON database, and generates professional PDF reports grouped by paper type or individual XML files named by ISBN.
+Missing Master IDs are clearly identified in both the interface and output files.

 ## Features

 - **Single Master ID Lookup**: Instant search with on-screen results display
-- **Bulk CSV Processing**: Upload CSV files with Master IDs in column D
+- **Bulk CSV Processing**: Upload CSV files with Master IDs in column D and quantities in column B
 - **Automatic JSON Database Loading**: Loads `masterID_paper.json` automatically from the same directory
 - **CSV File Upload**: Drag & drop or click to upload CSV files (.csv)
+- **Dual Export Options**:
-- **Automatic Grouping**: Results always grouped by paper type for better organization
+  - **PDF Reports**: Results grouped by paper type for printing and organization
+  - **XML Files**: Individual XML files per item, named by ISBN for automated processing
 - **Missing ID Tracking**: Identifies and reports Master IDs not found in database
-- **PDF Report Generation**: Creates professional A4 PDF reports with optimized layout
-- **Complete Audit Trail**: PDF includes both found results and missing Master IDs
+- **Complete Audit Trail**: Both PDF and XML exports include comprehensive data
-- **Clean Interface**: Minimal, professional design without unnecessary icons
+- **Clean Interface**: Minimal, professional design with proper button spacing
 - **Responsive Design**: Works on desktop, tablet, and mobile devices
+- **Individual Item Management**: Delete specific items or entire paper type sections

 ## File Structure